Aureojj/swag-labs-test/README.md

 Is a popular open source tool for visualizing the results of a test run.
 It can be added to your testing workflow with little to zero configuration.
 It produces reports that can be opened anywhere and can be read by anyone, no deep technical knowledge required.

 ### Python Black
-Is code formatter that checks Python code for errors, warnings, and best practices.
+Is a code formatter that checks Python code for errors, warnings, and best practices.
 It helps to maintain code quality and consistency throughout the project.

 ## Github Actions
 GitHub Actions is an automation tool that lets you create customised workflows for compiling, testing and deploying your code directly from GitHub.
 It helps automate repetitive tasks, improve development efficiency and ensure project consistency and quality.